thebitbrine/SpotifyRecorder/README.md

  * WASAPI Loopback Driver (Most of modern operating systems have it installed by default)
  * All Notification Sounds To Be Turned Off (Like Windows Sounds, Skype, Telegram etc.)
  * Patience (All because it's a new born software and might crash if not used carefully)

+ ### Known Issues:
+ 1. Artwork bitmap being used somewhere else.
+(UI Artwork updates messes with tagging function)
+ 1. Random crashes due to "Garbage Collection" and LAMP library low-level issues.
+ 1. Spofity's API not respecting the API calls.
+(Can be solved by restarting the Spotify Client)
+ 1. No-Brake.
+It just goes on and on overwriting the previously recorded files.